Silverstein (band): Transitions, Rescue and Short Songs (2011–2012)

-On 17 October 2011, the band posted a new video on their YouTube channel about an upcoming release.
-They announced that are in process of recording a new album called Short Songs with producer Jordan Valeriote, scheduled for release on 7 February 2012.
+On October 17, 2011, the band posted a new video on their YouTube channel about an upcoming release.
+They announced that are in process of recording a new album called Short Songs with producer Jordan Valeriote, scheduled for release on February 7, 2012.
 They also said that the EP will contain 22 songs under 90 seconds with half songs being covers of punk songs that influenced them.

-Silverstein contributed a cover version of "Runaway", originally recorded by Kanye West, to the Punk Goes Pop 4 compilation album, released on 21 November 2011.
-On 1 December 2011, the band streamed two songs off Short Songs, "SOS" and "Brookfield", as well as their covers of Green Day's "The Ballad of Wilhelm Fink" and NOFX's "It's My Job to Keep Punk Rock Elite" on PunkNews.
+Silverstein contributed a cover version of "Runaway", originally recorded by Kanye West, to the Punk Goes Pop 4 compilation album, released on November 21, 2011.
+On December 1, 2011, the band streamed two songs off Short Songs, "SOS" and "Brookfield", as well as their covers of Green Day's "The Ballad of Wilhelm Fink" and NOFX's "It's My Job to Keep Punk Rock Elite" on PunkNews.

+Boshart's departure and This Is How the Wind Shifts (2012–2014)

 The band announced that they would be playing 10 shows in August in the United States and Canada supporting Short Songs during which they would play the album in its entirety as well as a greatest hits set.
-Called the "SHORT TOUR", it ran from 16 to 26 August 2012.

-Boshart's departure and This Is How the Wind Shifts (2012–2014)

-On the SHORT TOUR, the band began announcing that they would have a new album in 2013.
-On 25 September 2012, the band announced that Neil Boshart was no longer a member of the band, after 11 years together.
-He was replaced by former I Am Committing A Sin guitarist Paul Marc Rousseau.
-Told later revealed that Boshart's replacement was due to many years of growing apart, stating there was very little contribution to Short Songs from Boshart.
+Called the SHORT TOUR, it ran from August 16 to 26, 2012.
+On the SHORT TOUR, the band announced that they would release a new album in 2013.
+On September 25, 2012, the band announced that Neil Boshart had left the band after 11 years.
+He was replaced by ex-I Am Committing A Sin guitarist Paul Marc Rousseau.
+Told claimed that Boshart's replacement was due to many years of growing apart, stating that there was very little contribution from him on Short Songs.

-On 26 November 2012, the band announced that their sixth studio album would be titled This Is How the Wind Shifts and would be released on 5 February 2013.
+On November 26, 2012, the band announced that their sixth studio album would be titled This Is How the Wind Shifts and would be released on February 5, 2013.
 A few hours later they also released the first single, titled "Stand Amid The Roar".

-On 15 January 2013 the band released the lyric video for the song "Massachusetts" from their seventh album.

-On 8 March 2013, the band announced they would be playing the entire Warped Tour 2013.
-On 20 April 2013, they released a split 7-inch EP with August Burns Red for Record Store Day, covering Coming Clean by The Get Up Kids.
+On March 8, 2013, the band announced they would be playing the entire Warped Tour 2013.
+On April 20, 2013, they released a split 7-inch EP with August Burns Red for Record Store Day, covering Coming Clean by The Get Up Kids.
 The release was limited to 500 vinyl copies.
-On 20 May 2013, they released a re-recorded version of "Smashed Into Pieces" for the 10-year anniversary of When Broken Is Easily Fixed.

-On 24 September 2013, Silverstein announced This Is How The Wind Shifts: Addendum and released a new song entitled I Will Illuminate.
-The re-release was released on 15 October 2013 and brought the total track list of This Is How The Wind Shifts to 21.
+On May 20, 2013, they released a re-recorded version of "Smashed Into Pieces" for the 10-year anniversary of When Broken Is Easily Fixed.
+On September 24, 2013, Silverstein announced This Is How The Wind Shifts: Addendum and released a new song entitled I Will Illuminate.
+The re-release was released on October 15, 2013, and brought the total track list of This Is How The Wind Shifts to 21.
 It contains two new songs, the acoustic songs from the deluxe version of the album, a "voice note" version of Arrivals and a mix of the two songs This Is How and The Wind Shifts.